AUSCOM, or the ghost of America

 Laniakea departed Mundis under the supervision of navigator Elodie Sauveterre twenty-one years ago.

 At that point in time, Laniakea was probably the single most capable starship operated by the Starmoth Initiative.
 Relying on a highly experienced crew, it had the potential to operate for decades in complete isolation and the Butterfly-class modifications attached to its geometry drive meant that it could cross the inter-arm void at a much faster rate than Zero Fleet.
 However, even for such an advanced vessel, the journey proved to be long and gruelling.
 Past the surroundings of Mundis, Laniakea was operating in completely uncharted territory and had to create its own reference points for jump targets, relying on variable stars that had to be remapped every hundred lightyears.
-Its geometry drive proved less reliable than anticipated and the ship had to stop for several weeks at a time to perform emergency repairs.
+Its geometry drive proved less reliable than anticipated, and the ship had to stop for several weeks at a time to perform emergency repairs.
 Its only means of communication with the rest of human space were courier probes which were in limited supply.
-Yet it carried on, leaving beacons and time capsules behind to guide future ships on its path if something was to go wrong.
+Yet, it carried on, leaving beacons and time capsules behind to guide future ships on its path if something was to go wrong.

 As it reached the Outer Cygnus arm, Laniakea started encountering deep space anomalies.
 Sequence-built megastructures anchored around stars or floating aimlessly in the interstellar void that would interfere with geometry jumps, blocking them or sending Laniakea in random directions.
 Elodie Sauveterre and her crew had to improvise new navigation techniques to go around these neutralization fields which slowed Laniakea even further.
-After a particularly damaging misjump, the ship had to stop by a habitable planet to make extensive repairs to its frame, using the opportunity to established a small self-sustaining relay that would come to be known as Sauveterre's Respite.
+After a particularly damaging misjump, the ship had to stop by a habitable planet to make extensive repairs to its frame, using the opportunity to establish a small self-sustaining relay that would come to be known as Sauveterre's Respite.

-Seven years into the expedition Laniakea had yet to find any traces of Zero Fleet.
-The fleet had deviated from its intended path and had not left any beacons behind which was starting to turn Laniakea's rescue attempt into a fool's errand.
-Without faster than light communications the ship had no way to contact Zero Fleet...or what remained of it.
-As the galactic rim closed in interferences became stronger and Laniakea found itself stuck in an all-aspect interdiction field created by a vast network of megastructures the size of solar systems.
+Seven years into the expedition, Laniakea had yet to find any traces of Zero Fleet.
+The fleet had deviated from its intended path and had not left any beacons behind, which was starting to turn Laniakea's rescue attempt into a fool's errand.
+Without faster than light communications, the ship had no way to contact Zero Fleet…or what remained of it.
+As the galactic rim closed in, interferences became stronger and Laniakea found itself stuck in an all-aspect interdiction field created by a vast network of megastructures the size of solar systems.
 Determined to push on and reach Zero Fleet's supposed destination, Elodie Sauveterre took the only possible way: up.
 Laniakea surged towards the galactic roof to climb above the interdiction bubble.
-Three thousand lightyears above the galactic plane Laniakea finally found a passage that would allow the ship to keep progressing towards the rim.
+Three thousand lightyears above the galactic plane, Laniakea finally found a passage that would allow the ship to keep progressing towards the rim.
 During its descent, Laniakea started picking up strange radio signals emanating from a system at the galactic edge.
 These signals were indubitably human.
-More than that, they were carrying human-readable information.
-The accurate coordinates of Zero Fleet's final resting place.
+More than that, they were carrying human-readable information: the accurate coordinates of Zero Fleet's final resting place.

 But it was impossible, surely.
 These signals had travelled at the speed of light and came from a system one thousand lightyears away, which meant whoever had emitted them was one thousand years old.

 And then it dawned on Elodie Sauveterre and her crew as they went through the few remaining ship logs.
-Confronted to the same obstacle as Laniakea, Zero Fleet had attempted an extremely long-range translation over more than three thousand lightyears to escape the Sequence megastructures.
+Confronted with the same obstacle as Laniakea, Zero Fleet had attempted an extremely long-range translation over more than three thousand lightyears to escape the Sequence megastructures.
 This translation, paired with Sequence interference, had backfired completely, breaking the safety measures that usually prevented a geometry drive from travelling in time.

 Zero Fleet had reached its intended target.